marionettejs/backbone.marionette/readme.md

 });
 ```

-These callbacks will be executed when you start your application.
-The `options`
+These callbacks will be executed when you start your application,
+and are bound to the application object as the context for
+the callback.
+In other words, `this` is the `MyApp` object, inside
+of the initializer function.

-parameters is passed through the `start` method (see below).
+The `options` parameters is passed from the `start` method (see below).

 ### Application Events